cerico/oakwell/README.md

 ## 3) Ruby on Rails app creation

 - Creates a Ruby on Rails site
-- Creates an Ansible Deployment script within it
+- Creates an Ansible Deployment playbook inside it

 [Instructions](readmes/rails.md)